Tesla Windshield Wiper Replacement Guide (2026): All Models, Sizes & Service Mode

 Fix:

-- Adjust auto-wiper sensitivity on the touchscreen wiper menu
+- Adjust auto-wiper sensitivity in the touchscreen wiper controls

 Maintaining Your Wipers

-- Clean the blades monthly β Wipe the rubber edge with a damp cloth or rubbing alcohol
+- Clean the blade rubber monthly — Wipe the edge with a damp cloth or rubbing alcohol to remove road oils and ozone deposits

-- Keep your windshield clean β Dirt, bugs, and tree sap accelerate blade wear
+- Keep the windshield clean — Dirt, insects, and tree sap are abrasive and accelerate rubber wear

-- Lift blades in winter β Prevents them from freezing to the glass (see our winter preparation guide)
+- Lift blades in winter — Prevents the rubber from freezing to the glass overnight; see our Tesla winter preparation guide

-- Use quality washer fluid β Not plain water; it doesn't clean and leaves mineral deposits
+- Use quality washer fluid — Not plain water, which leaves mineral deposits and freezes in cold climates

 Washer Fluid Refill

-Reservoir Location: Under the frunk (front trunk) on all Tesla models.
-Pop the frunk, find the blue cap.
+Reservoir location: Under the frunk on all Tesla models.
+Open the frunk, find the blue cap on the driver's side.

 What to use:

-- Standard blue washer fluid β works fine for most climates
+- Standard blue washer fluid — fine for mild climates

-- Rain-X washer fluid β adds water-beading properties
+- Rain-X washer fluid — adds water-beading properties to the windshield with every wash

 Capacity: